nanomsg/nng/docs/ref/tran/udp.md

 packet without requiring fragmentation and reassembly.

 For Ethernet without jumbo frames, this typically means an {{i:MTU}} of a little less than 1500 bytes.
-(Specifically, 1452, which allows 28 bytes for IP and UDP, and 20 bytes for the this transport).
+(Specifically, 1452, which allows 28 bytes for IPv4 and UDP, and 20 bytes for the this transport.
+Reduce by an additional 20 bytes for IPv6.)

-Other link layers may have different MTUs.
+Other link layers may have different MTUs, however IPv6 requires a minimum MTU of 1280, which after deducting 48 bytes for IPv6 and UDP headers, and 20 bytes for our transport header, leaves 1212 bytes for user data.
+If additional allowances are made for SP protocol headers with a default TTL of 8 (resulting in 72 additional bytes for route information), the final user accessible payload will be 1140 bytes.
+Thus this can be likely be viewed as a safe maxmimum to employ for SP payload data across all transports.

 The maximum message size is negotiated as part of establishing a peering relationship, and oversize messages will be dropped by the sender before going to the network.

-The maximum message size to receive can be configured with the [`NNG_OPT_RECVMAXSZ`][NNG_OPT_RECVMAXSZ] option.
+The maximum message size to receive can be configured with the [`NNG_OPT_RECVMAXSZ`] option.

 ## Keep Alive